ScrapeGraphAI/docusaurus-docs/docs/Nodes/generate_scraper_node.md

-# 🐝 Generate_answer_node
+# 🏀 generate_scraper_node
 ## Introduction
-The Generate Answer Node plays a crucial role within Scrapegraph-ai by utilizing a language model (LLM) to generate answers based on the user's input and the content extracted from a webpage.
-This node constructs a prompt from the user's input and the scraped content, feeds it to the language model, and parses the model's response to produce a coherent answer.
+The GenerateScraperNode class is designed to generate a response using a language model (LLM) based on user input and content extracted from a webpage.
+This node constructs a prompt by combining user input and the extracted content, then queries the language model to obtain a response.
+The model's response is then interpreted and returned, updating the state with the generated answer.

-The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/nodes/generate_answer_node.py)
+The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/nodes/generate_scraper_node.py)

 ## Implementation
 ```python
 """